I Will Follow You into the Dark

-"I Will Follow You into the Dark" is a song by American indie rock band Death Cab for Cutie, the third single from their fifth album, Plans, released on August 30, 2005.
+"I Will Follow You into the Dark" is a song by American rock band Death Cab for Cutie, the third single from their fifth album, Plans, released on July 17, 2006.

 Written and performed by Ben Gibbard, it is an acoustic solo ballad, and was recorded in monaural with a single microphone and little editing.

-The single was released on Atlantic Records, becoming one of Death Cab for Cutie's lowest-charting singles, peaking number 28 on the Modern Rock Tracks, number 66 on the UK Singles Chart and failing to chart on the Billboard Hot 100; however, "I Will Follow You into the Dark" was certified as double platinum by the Recording Industry Association of America, and is the band's best-selling single to-date.
+The single was released on Atlantic Records, becoming one of Death Cab for Cutie's lowest-charting singles, peaking number 28 on the Modern Rock Tracks, number 66 on the UK Singles Chart and failing to chart on the Billboard Hot 100; however, "I Will Follow You into the Dark" was certified as double platinum by the Recording Industry Association of America, and is the band's best-selling single to date.
 Despite charting lower than other singles, the single is still one of the band's most played songs on commercial radio stations.
-The song's popularity has led it to be featured in a various television shows and movies, and has been covered by numerous artists.
+The song's popularity has led it to be featured in various television shows and movies and be covered by numerous artists.